 Washington Square and the surrounding neighbourhood is where these old, ancestral Dutch and English aristocrats lived.
 I found it fascinating to walk amongst the buildings where Catherine Sloper and Ellen Olenska made their way.

 It is also easy to be transported by the mountain of frosting on a vanilla cupcake from the sweet but sweaty Magnolia Bakery.
-It may have been 76 degrees outside but it was sure over 90 degrees inside.
+It may have been 76 degrees outside but it was surely over 90 degrees inside.

 By Natasha von Geldern